mauriciotogneri/jan/README.md

 ### Strings

+Strings are immutable sequences of characters and therefore, operations such as _removal_ and _concatenation_ do not affect the given string but return a new one as a consequence of applying the operator.
 String constants are defined using double quotes, for example:

 ``"First, solve the problem.
 Then, write the code."``

 ### Lists

 Lists are fixed-length arrays that can contain zero or more elements.
+Lists are immutable elements and therefore, operations such as _removal_ and _concatenation_ do not affect the given list but return a new one as a consequence of applying the operator.
 Lists can contain elements of different types and are defined using the brackets symbols: ``[`` ``]``.
 For example:

 ``[ 1 2 3 4 5 ]``